A-kly/School-Vault/Cmput361/Lecture 02 - Tokenization.md

 ![[Pasted image 20240118130310.png]]
 ![[Pasted image 20240118130613.png]]
 ## Lemmatization vs stemming
-Lemmatization:
+- **Lemmatization**:
 	- "Reverses inflection".
 	- Always produces a word (that can be found in the dictionary).
 	- Requires deep linguistic knowledge.
 	- Preserves the concepts in the user query.
-Stemming:
+- **Stemming**:
-Is fast, and does not require look-up on dictionaries or other resources.
+	- Is fast, and does not require look-up on dictionaries or other resources.
-Is crude and does not distinguish inflection from derivation.
+	- Is crude and does not distinguish inflection from derivation.
-Both are known to increase recall.
+- **Both are known to increase recall**.
+# Derivation vs inflection